oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 4. Create a WDT model config map (optional if step 3 fully defines your model).

    - You can optionally create a config map containing additional model yaml and model variable property files.
 They will be applied during domain creation after the models found in the image directory `/u01/wdt/models`.
-Note that it's a best practice to label the configmap with its domainUID to help ensure that cleanup scripts can find and delete the resource.
+Note that it is a best practice to label the configmap with its domainUID to help ensure that cleanup scripts can find and delete the resource.

    - For example, in a directory ```/home/acmeuser/wdtoverride```, place additional models and variables files in a directory called `/home/acmeuser/wdtoverride` and run the following commands: